- The Dividend Aristocrats lost 5.67% in September and lagged the broader S&P 500 by 1.02%.

-The table below lists all 63 constituents, excluding the added spin-offs Carrier Global (CARR) and Otis Worldwide (OTIS), with indicated dividend yield and lists returns over trailing last month, 3-, 6-, and 12-month periods.
+The table below lists all 65 constituents, including the three 2021 dividend aristocrats IBM, NextEra Energy & West Pharmaceutical Services, sorted by indicated dividend yield and lists price returns over trailing last month, 3-, 6-, and 12-month periods.

 Other Sources of Dividend Investment Ideas

 The Dividend Aristocrats list is not the only way to quickly screen for businesses that regularly pay rising dividends.

 - The Dividend Kings List is even more exclusive than the Dividend Aristocrats.
 It is comprised of less than 20 businesses with 50+ years of consecutive dividend increases.

 - The MoneyInvestExpert Defensive Aristocrats is a performance-based top-10 selection of the Dividend Aristocrats to outperform the market on the long-term.

 - Portfolio lists like the Berkshire Hathaway Portfolio or Bill Gates’stock portfolio can be a source.

 - For the European focused investors there is also the list of European Dividend Aristocrats.

 - Dividend Champions are not necessarily members of the S&P 500 index, have increased their dividend for 25 or more consecutive years.